Communication: One Subject At a Time

 Here are a couple more examples of attempts to have split discussions simultaneously and then sequentially.

-Roy and Dale talking simultaneously
+Roy and Dale discussing two topics simultaneously

 Roy: Did you feed the horses?